smyleeface/LambdaSharpTool/Docs/FolderStructure.md

 # LambdaSharp Folder Structure

-λ# apps must follow a consistent folder organization.
+λ# modules must follow a consistent folder organization.
 The root folder must contain the `Deploy.yml` file.
 Each function listed in the `Deploy.yml` must have a corresponding folder the naming convention `{AppName}.{FunctionName}`.
 The .NET Core projects file (`.csproj`) for each function should be contained within said sub-folder and be named with the same naming convention. (e.g. `{AppName}.{FunctionName}.csproj`).

 * `GettingStarted`
   * `Deploy.yml`